TheRoddyWMS/Roddy/README.md

 == Changelist

+- Fix: Output directories will now always be set to type "path".
+This will prevent errors for output files, if users forget to set this particular variables to the proper type.

 - (TEST) Roddy can now create auto filenames, if there was no filename pattern for a file.
   This is currently enabled by default!
 Auto filenames are placed in the output directory and contain the job name, the parameter name, the job id and the suffix .auto.